akolishchak/hard-attention/README.md

 one layer, 4 x downsized input, soft max + stochastic multinomial module that outputs location coordinates

 #### Regularization
 All networks use dropout 0.7.
-The dropout is essential for network stability and allows finding of better action policies.
+The dropout is essential for network stability and allows finding better action policies.